ohmae/mmupnp/README.md

 ## How to use

-You can download this library from jCenter. (since Ver.1.7.0)
+Download this library from jCenter. (since Ver.1.7.0)

 ```gradle
 repositories {